klmnden/azure-docs.tr-tr/articles/azure-monitor/platform/data-collector-api.md

         // For sharedKey, use either the primary or the secondary Connected Sources client authentication key
         static string sharedKey = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx";

-        // LogName is name of the event type that is being submitted to Log Analytics static string LogName = "DemoExample";
+        // LogName is name of the event type that is being submitted to Azure Monitor static string LogName = "DemoExample";

         // You can use an optional field to specify the timestamp from the data.
-If the time field is not specified, Log Analytics assumes the time is the message ingestion time static string TimeStampField = "";
+If the time field is not specified, Azure Monitor assumes the time is the message ingestion time static string TimeStampField = "";

         static void Main()